radio-aktywne/gecko/docs/docs/02-Usage.md

 They are free and open source, focused on quality and efficiency, and support embedding metadata into the stream.

-Remember to use the token and port you received in the previous step to connect to the stream.
+Remember to use the token, host and port you received in the previous step to connect to the stream.

 For example, you can use [`Liquidsoap`](https://www.liquidsoap.info) for that: